 9 June 2021, 09:52 | Updated: 9 June 2021, 11:08

-Wherever the US President goes a military aide is only ever a few feet away, carrying a briefcase with the ability to launch the US nuclear arsenal.
+Wherever Joe Biden goes a military aide is only ever a few feet away, carrying a briefcase with the ability to launch the US nuclear arsenal.

 The American nuclear “football,” officially known as the Presidential Emergency Satchel, first came into use in the aftermath of the Cuban Missile Crisis.
 It's understood President John F. Kennedy was worried about the security surrounding the launching of a nuclear weapon.